StormHub/stormhub/docs/_posts/2024-09-30-TypeScript-Pretty.markdown

 type Theme = ThemeMode & ThemeColor;
 ```

-For Theme type above, hover over it in VSCode, it does not actually drill into the actual type details.
+For Theme type above, hover over it in VS Code, it does not actually drill into the actual type details.
 ![image](https://github.com/StormHub/stormhub/blob/main/resources/2024-09-30/type.png?raw=true)

 With the following helper